-Online media monitoring companies offer their clients specific platforms, where they can enter a required term, for example, a brand’s name, and get all the mentions across the web.
+Online media monitoring companies offer their clients specific platforms, where they can enter a required term, for example, a brand’s name, and get all its media mentions.
 Information found on online media can have a commercial or even scientific value.

 There are several use cases of how online media monitoring can help companies to improve their performance:

-Social media monitoring or gathering data from blogs and forums help companies get to know their audience better.
-Companies that provide online media monitoring services are capable of delivering such publicly available information to their clients.
+Social media monitoring or gathering data from blogs and forums help companies get to know their target audience better.
+Companies that provide online media monitoring tools are capable of delivering such publicly available information to their clients.

 Monitoring online media helps businesses get ahead of the competition by following their digital actions.
 From publicly available data (e.g. SERP data), companies can monitor what is happening in their industry.